mrsage-101/mrsage-101/README.md

  - **Languages**: C++, C#, Pyton(exploring this semester).
  - **Scripting**: Aim to learn Javascript.

 🌱 - Lastly, I currently taking a course in data science, and a month into this course now cleaned my hands on PostgreSQL, and Python basic concepts (DS, OOP).
-Now started working on Introduction to NumPy, and Statistics in Python. (**Changing my stack from .NET towards Python Frameworks**)
+Now started working on NumPy, Pandas, and Matplot in Python. (**Changing my stack from .NET towards Python Frameworks**)